 Today, we’re going to show you one with chamomile and parsley–give it a try!

 If you’re not in the phase coming up to your first period or menopause, a several month absence of menstruation could be a sign of a health problem that you need to diagnose and treat appropriately.

 (Of course, we’re not talking about pregnancy.)

 - Polycystic Ovary Syndrome (PCOS): the ovaries do not produce eggs.

-- Hypothalamus dysfunction due to excessive exercise, weight loss or high blood pressure.
+- Hypothalamus dysfunction from excessive exercise, weight loss, or high blood pressure.